magentabusiness/magentabusiness.github.io/_includes/templates/edge/use-cases/manage-alarms/connect-air-conditioner.md

 To subscribe to RPC commands from edge for the **Air Conditioner** device you need to get the **Air Conditioner** device credentials first.
-ThingsBoard supports different device credentials.
+IoT Hub supports different device credentials.
 We recommend to use default auto-generated credentials which is access token for this guide.

-Please open ThingsBoard **Edge** UI using the URL: **EDGE_URL**.
+Please open IoT Hub **Edge** UI using the URL: **EDGE_URL**.

 {% include images-gallery.html imageCollection="copyAccessTokenAirConditioner" showListImageTitles="true" %}